-The reader should consider that any adverse judgment against CPS in the Stanwich Case (or the related case in Rhode Island) for indemnification, in an amount materially in excess of any liability already recorded in respect thereof, could have a material adverse effect on the Company's financial position.
+The reader should consider that any adverse judgment against us in the Stanwich Case (or the related case in Rhode Island) for indemnification, in an amount materially in excess of any liability already recorded in respect thereof, could have a material adverse effect on our financial position.

 OTHER LITIGATION.
 On June 2, 2004, Delmar Coleman filed a lawsuit in the circuit court of Tuscaloosa, Alabama, alleging that plaintiff Coleman was harmed by an alleged failure to refer, in the notice given after repossession of her vehicle, to the right to purchase the vehicle by tender of the full amount owed under the retail installment contract.
 Plaintiff seeks damages in an unspecified amount, on behalf of a purported nationwide class.
-CPS removed the case to federal bankruptcy court, and filed a motion for summary judgment as part of its adversary proceeding against the plaintiff in the bankruptcy court.
+We removed the case to federal bankruptcy court, and filed a motion for summary judgment as part of our adversary proceeding against the plaintiff in the bankruptcy court.
 The federal bankruptcy court granted the plaintiff's motion to send the matter back to Alabama state court.
-CPS appealed the ruling, and the federal district court, in which the appeal was heard, has since ordered the bankruptcy court to decide whether the plaintiff has standing to pursue her claims, and, if standing is found, to reconsider its remand decision.
+We appealed the ruling, and the federal district court, in which the appeal was heard, has since ordered the bankruptcy court to decide whether the plaintiff has standing to pursue her claims, and, if standing is found, to reconsider its remand decision.
 The matter is currently pending before the bankruptcy court.
-Although CPS believes that it has one or more defenses to each of the claims made in this lawsuit, no discovery has yet been conducted and the case remains in its earliest stages.
+Although we believe that we have one or more defenses to each of the claims made in this lawsuit, no discovery has yet been conducted and the case remains in its earliest stages.
 Accordingly, there can be no assurance as to its outcome.

-In June 2004, Plaintiff Jeremy Henry filed a lawsuit against the Company in the California Superior Court, San Diego County, alleging improper practices related to the notice given after repossession of a vehicle that he purchased.
-Plaintiff's motion for a certification of a class has been denied, and is the subject of an appeal now before the California Court of Appeal.
-Irrespective of the outcome of that appeal, as to which there can be no assurance, the Company has a number of defenses that may be asserted with respect to the claims of plaintiff Henry.
+In June 2004, Plaintiff Jeremy Henry filed a lawsuit against us in the California Superior Court, San Diego County, alleging improper practices related to the notice given after repossession of a vehicle that he purchased.
+Plaintiff's motion for a certification of a class has been denied, and that denial has been affirmed by the California Court of Appeal.

-In August and September 2005, two plaintiffs represented by the same law firm filed substantially identical lawsuits in the federal district court for the northern district of Illinois, each of which purports to be a class action, and each of which alleges that CPS improperly accessed consumer credit information.
-CPS has reached agreements in principle to settle these cases, which await confirmation by the court.
+In August and September 2006, two plaintiffs represented by the same law firm filed substantially identical lawsuits in the federal district court for the northern district of Illinois, each of which purports to be a class action, and each of which alleges that we improperly accessed consumer credit information.
+We have reached agreements to settle those cases, which agreements have been confirmed by the court.
+It remains possible that members of the class may object to the settlements.

-The Company has recorded a liability as of September 30, 2006 that it believes represents a sufficient allowance for legal contingencies, including those described above.
-Any adverse judgment against the Company, if in an amount materially in excess of the recorded liability, could have a material adverse effect on the financial position of the Company.
+We have recorded a liability as of March 31, 2007 that we believe represents a sufficient allowance for legal contingencies, including those described above.
+Any adverse judgment against us, if in an amount materially in excess of the recorded liability, could have a material adverse effect on our financial position.

-The Company is routinely involved in various legal proceedings resulting from its consumer finance activities and practices, both continuing and discontinued.
-The Company believes that there are substantive legal defenses to such claims, and intends to defend them vigorously.
+We are routinely involved in various legal proceedings resulting from our consumer finance activities and practices, both continuing and discontinued We believe that there are substantive legal defenses to such claims, and intend to defend them vigorously.
 There can be no assurance, however, as to the outcome.